Khitan (circumcision)

-Khitan (ختان) or Khatna (ختنة) is the Arabic term for circumcision, and the Islamic term for the recommended practice of male circumcision in Islamic culture.
+Khitan (ختان) or Khatna (ختنة) is the Arabic term for circumcision, and the Islamic term for the practice of religious male circumcision in Islamic culture.
 Male circumcision is widespread in the Muslim world, and accepted as an established practice by all Islamic schools of jurisprudence.
 It is considered a sign of belonging to the wider Muslim community (Ummah).

-Islamic male circumcision is analogous but not identical to Jewish circumcision.
-Muslims are currently the largest single religious group in which the practice is widespread, although circumcision is never mentioned in the Quran itself but is mentioned in the ḥadīth literature and sunnah (accounts of the sayings and living habits attributed to the Islamic prophet Muhammad during his lifetime).
-Whether or not it should be carried out after converting to Islam is debated among Muslim legal scholars (Ulama).
+Islamic male circumcision is analogous but not identical to Jewish male circumcision.
+Muslims are currently the largest single religious group in which the practice is widespread, although circumcision is not mentioned in the Quran itself but is mentioned in the ḥadīth literature and sunnah (accounts of the sayings and living habits attributed to the Islamic prophet Muhammad during his lifetime).
+Accordingly, in Iran, South Asia, Central Asia, Russia, Turkey, and the Balkans, derivatives of the word sunnah are used to refer to male circumcision.
+The same applies to the word Khitan in the Arabic language, which can refer to both genders.

 Religious sources

 The Quran itself does not mention circumcision explicitly in any verse.
-In the time of the Islamic prophet Muhammad, both male and female circumcision were carried out by Pagan Arabian tribes, and male circumcision by the Jewish tribes of Arabia for religious reasons.
+In the time of the Islamic prophet Muhammad, both male and female circumcision were carried out by Pagan Arabian tribes, and male circumcision was performed by the Jewish tribes of Arabia for religious reasons.
 This has also been attested by the classical Muslim scholar al-Jāḥiẓ, as well as by the Roman-Jewish historian Flavius Josephus.

-According to some ḥadīth reports, Muhammad was born without a foreskin (a birth defect and medical condition known as aposthia), while others maintain that his grandfather, ʿAbd al-Muṭṭalib, circumcised him when he was seven days old.
+According to some ḥadīth reports, Muhammad was born without a foreskin, while others maintain that his grandfather, ʿAbd al-Muṭṭalib, circumcised him when he was seven days old.
 Some ḥadīth report that Heraclius, Emperor of the Byzantine Empire, had referred to Muhammad as "the king of the circumcised".